-A Specialist is a doctor who cares for you for a certain health condition.
-An example of a Specialist is Cardiology (heart health), Orthopedics (bones and joints).
-If your PCP thinks you need a specialist, he or she will work with you to choose a specialist.
+A specialist is a doctor who cares for you for a certain health condition.
+An example of a specialist is cardiology (heart health), orthopedics (bones and joints).
+If your PCP thinks you need a specialist, they will work with you to choose a specialist.
 Your PCP will arrange your specialty care.
 In some cases, a specialty provider may be assigned as your PCP due to a chronic condition that you may have.
-However, in order for a specialist to be your PCP he/she needs to agree to provide you with that level of care.
+However, in order for a specialist to be your PCP they need to agree to provide you with that level of care.